-The best way to protect animals is to protect their habitat, this is why we focus on habitat restoration.
+The best way to protect animals is to protect their habitat, which is why habitat restoration is ine of our key focuses as a charity.
 However, slow breeding, long living animals such as sharks and rays (elasmobranchs) can also benefit from more hands on support.

 We are involved in the species management programmes of the following animals:

 We have worked closely with Burger Zoo in the Netherlands to establish our breeding group, which has consistently produced pups since 2016.
 Some of our offspring have been sent to Oceanopolis and Nausica.
 We were the first and only aquarium in UK to breed this species, and only the second in Europe.

 Cownose rays (Rhinoptera sp.)

 Working with aquariums such as Oceanopolis, Rotterdam Zoo and Sealife London we have created a group of predominantly captive bred cownose rays.

 This species has been consistently breeding since 2018 and we have worked with Living Coasts and Burger Zoo to ensure we have a genetically diverse group of individuals.
 We are now ready to distribute offspring to other aquariums in the UK and Europe.

 Sandtiger shark (Carcharias Taurus)